FHead/MC-truth-JEC/README.md

 This code does 2 things.
 First it hadds the Step2Output files in eos and then it will create the L1 txt file in the directory $CMSSW_BASE/src/condor/Files/ (or the directory you have specified in L9 of the HarvestStep2.sh code), along with some plots concerning the 2D fits.

-This hadded root file from which the text file was created contains information for the offset (before you apply any correction to the MC).
+This hadded root file contains information for the offset (before you apply any correction to the MC).
 To plot it do:

 cd $CMSSW_BASE/src/ \
 cmsenv \